 - Crate Training

 As well as helping with their toilet training, a crate will provide a safe, secure space for your puppy and also establishes confidence in being in a confined carrier such as travel crate.
 The idea is for your pup to see the crate as his den, a place where he can take some time out and get some peace and quiet.
 However, dogs younger than six months old should not be crated for longer than two-three hours, except for overnight.
 It is important to get the crate size just right, so it is not cramped or too large.
 When it comes to crate training, you should allow your pup to get acclimatized to using their crate and they should never be forced into it or locked inside against their will.
 Use treats, their favorite blanket or toy inside the crate, as well as plenty of praise and they will soon associate it as their happy, safe space.
+For a wider selection of choices, check out our guide on the best dog crates.

 - Obedience Training